What are dividends and how do they work in the UK?

 Tax on dividends

-Two significant benefits of dividends are that companies are not liable for tax, and shareholders can earn up to £2,000 in tax-free dividends in 2022/23 and £1,000 for 2023/24.
-Beyond these thresholds, the tax on dividends depends on the shareholder’s income tax bracket, either 8.75% for basic rate, 33.75% for higher rate or 39.35% for an additional rate taxpayer.
+There are two significant benefits of dividends.
+They are generally not taxable in the hands of a company (subject to some exceptions).
+Secondly, individuals can earn up to £500 in tax-free dividends in 2024/25 and 2025/26.
+Beyond these thresholds, the tax on dividends depends on the individual’s income tax bracket, either 8.75% for basic rate, 33.75% for higher rate or 39.35% for an additional rate taxpayer.

 Unlawful dividends, insolvency and legal consequences